This game is rated PEGI 7

 The Bed Wars Android game is rated PEGI 7 for mild violence and ESRB TEEN for violence.

-Skill RatingThis game is enjoyed by 10-16 year-olds as it's a good match for their ability and maturity.
+Skill Rating10-16 year-olds usually have the required skill to enjoy this game.
 Although you can enjoy Minecraft at a younger age, BedWars is very competitive and unforgiving.
 This, combined with the potential language content, means that it's better for those at high school.
 One mum wrote "But the best part of the whole situation is that this whole gamut of skills is being learnt through utter volition.
 She plays because she wants to.
 And when she plays, she practises these skills."

 If you have a screen reader enabled on your platform, Minecraft will automatically enable menu UI narration when the game is launched.